Michaelnim/cloudProject/README.md

 [![Code-LBv-Wn-Sj3hx.png](https://i.postimg.cc/sDC8Tpm3/Code-LBv-Wn-Sj3hx.png)](https://postimg.cc/c6TXHtPz)

 Using the code from my back-end folder __init__.py modify "cosmos_db_url" and "cosmos_key" with your respective Cosmos DB URL and key.
 Similarly, in the front-end folder, locate #VISITOR COUNTER in the main.js file (it's at the bottom) and update "function_api_url" to match yours.
 If implemented accurately, the code should display the count.
 To test, return to the back-end folder using the CLI and execute func start.

+##If you have trouble deploying the function use this method instead of the link.

 To get that Python code uploaded, head back into Azure.
 Create a Python Function App and navigate to "configuration."
 Now, add a new application setting named "AzureResumeConnectionString."
 Set the value to your CosmosDB primary connection string and hit save.